Creativity Coaching Trainings

 SYLLABUS FOR THE TRAINING

-Two readers are provided: the reader Become A Creativity Coach Now! that is used in the Introduction to Creativity Coaching Training and an Advanced Lesson reader that contains all the lessons for the Advanced Lesson Training.
+Three readers are provided: the reader Become A Creativity Coach Now! that is used in the Introduction to Creativity Coaching Training, an Advanced Lesson reader that contains all the lessons for the Advanced Lesson Training, and a practice-building guide called Your Great Coaching Career.

 During the first six weeks of the training we focus on the issues of writers, the second six weeks we focus on the issues of visual artists, and the last four weeks of the training we focus on the issues of performers.
 If you want to use the training to build your practice you might focus every week on a practice-building lesson; or you can focus more on the issues presented.
 You have maximum flexibility to make the training suit your needs.